TAMID-at-Florida-Tech-Track/tech-track-application-prompts/README.md

 There will be three engineering roles in the Tech Track.

+We are looking to have:
+1. 2 Technical Team Leads
+2. 3 Senior Software Engineers
+3. 2-3 Junior Software Engineers

 <details>
   <summary><b>1.
 Technical Team Lead</b></summary>
   The Technical Team Lead will be responsible for helping oversee the technical